metabase/metabase/docs/questions/sharing/answers.md

 ## Setting up alerts

 You can set up questions to run periodically and notify you if the results are interesting.
-Check out [Alerts][alerts].
+Check out [Alerts](./alerts.md).

-[alerts]: ./alerts.md
-[archiving-items]: ../../exploration-and-organization/history.md#archiving-items
-[caching]: ../../configuring-metabase/caching.md
-[collections]: ../../exploration-and-organization/collections.md
-[collection-permissions]: ../../permissions/collections.md
-[dashboards]: ../../dashboards/start.md
-[model]: ../../data-modeling/models.md